stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 Locate the StackStatus and confirm it is set to **CREATE_COMPLETE**
 {{%/expand%}}

-### 5.2 Building the "ECS-Scale-Up" runbook.
+### 4.2 Building the "ECS-Scale-Up" runbook.

-Now that we have created the repeatable approval mechanism, we can now use it in our runbook for scaling up our ECS service.
+Now that we've created a repeatable auto approval mechanism ( with automatic approval timer), let's go ahead and use it in our runbook to scape our ECS service.

   ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation-graphics2.png)

+Our next runbook will do the following :

+1. Execute the `Approval-Gate` runbook we created in previous step, and the mechanism described previously will follow.
+2. If the `Approval-Gate` returns successful, then we will execute the next step to increase the number of ECS service by our defined task to meet the immediate demand.

 Please follow below steps to build the runbook.

 {{% notice note %}}
 **Note:** For the following step to build and execute the runbook.
 You can follow a step by step guide via AWS console or you can deploy a cloudformation template to build the runbook.